jnikhila/docusaurus-multiple-sidebars/docs/intro.md

 ---
 id: intro
 title: Multiple Sidebar using Docusaurus
-slug: /
 ---

 # Multiple Sidebar using Docusaurus

-Welcome to our **Docusaurus** project that demonstrates how to set up **multiple sidebars** in a documentation website.
+Welcome to our **Docusaurus** project that demonstrates how to set up **multiple sidebars** in a documentation docusaurus-multiple-sidebars.
 This project is tailored to provide flexibility for navigating through different sections of the documentation with ease.

 ## Multiple Sidebar Navigation